 Stash may be the superior choice to reduce your charges for online banking and investments.
 Even though Stash isn’t as automated as Acorns, you can take advantage of its banking products for just $1 per month.
 If you want to use Acorns for investing or online banking, you’ll need to pay a minimum monthly fee of $3.

 Therefore, what micro-investment app works best for you depends on your experience in investing.
-Acorns would be better for investors who favour automated investment management.
+You can compare stash vs acorns vs robinhood, Acorns would be better for investors who favour automated investment management.
 However, for more freedom in trading and automated investing, Stash might be the better choice, although it too has options for managed investment portfolios.